-The College has an affiliation with the University of Saskatchewan.
+The College has affiliations with the University of Saskatchewan and the University of Regina.
 It provides a means of post secondary education for Métis people.
 Non Métis university students may enroll provided there is space available after Métis students have enrolled to a maximum total capacity of 40 people.